-In the ordinary course of business, the Company may be named as defendant or may otherwise face claims or legal action from a variety of sources including, among others, customers; vendors; regulatory agencies; federal, state or local governments; or employees.
+In the ordinary course of business, the Company may be named as defendant or may otherwise face claims or legal action, including class actions, from a variety of sources including, among others, customers; vendors; regulatory agencies; federal, state or local governments; or employees.
 Such claims or legal action may include, among others, breach of contract, breach of fiduciary duty, discrimination, harassment, fraud and infringement of patents, copyrights or trademarks.
 Such claims or legal action may also make demands for substantial monetary damages and require substantial amounts of time and resources to defend.
 Should the Company be named as defendant or otherwise face such claims or legal actions, there can be no assurance that the Company would be successful in its defense against such actions, which could have a material adverse impact on the Company's financial position, results of operations and liquidity.
+Additional information related to litigation is included in Note 24 to the consolidated financial standards and in Item 3, Part 1 of this Annual Report on Form 10-K.